 Val di Sole is one of the most scenic valleys of Trentino, in Northern Italy, and a side valley to the more famous Val di Non.
-This is the kind of place where you’ll find majestic mountains, glaciers, forests and rivers, charming villages and mountain farms.
+Here you’ll find majestic mountains, glaciers, forests and rivers, charming villages and mountain farms.

-With altitude ranging from the roughly 700 meters above sea level of Malè, the main town in the area, to those of 3500 of the Cevedale and San Matteo peaks in Stelvio National Park, and home of the Adamello and Brenta Mountains, Val di Sole is a great place to visit for anybody who loves nature and adventure sports in both summer and winter time, and at the same time wants to enjoy good food and wine, a bit of history and culture, and relax every now and then.
+With altitude ranging from the roughly 700 meters (2,296 feet) above sea level of Malè, the main town in the area, to 3,500 meters (11,483 feet) in Cevedale and San Matteo peaks in Stelvio National Park, and home of the Adamello and Brenta Mountains, Val di Sole is a great place for nature and adventure lovers in both summer and winter time.
+Whenever you decide to visit, you’ll also find good food and wine, a bit of history and culture, and opportunities to relax.

-The first thing that comes to mind when thinking of Val di Sole in the winter is the incredible range of ski slopes.
-There’s something like 150 km of slopes only in the Folgarida – Marilleva area (and another 100 km of slopes in the area of Presena Glacier, Passo Tonale and the village Ponte di Legno), with slopes varying in length and difficulty, not to mention the fact that each of them offers a different view and overall experience.
+Val di Sole has an incredible range of ski slopes.
+The Folgarida-Marilleva area has 150 km (92 miles) of slopes; and there are 100 km (62 miles) in the area of Presena Glacier, Passo Tonale and the village Ponte di Legno.
+Slopes vary in length and difficulty, each offering a different view and experience.

-The most important ski station in Val di Sole is Folgarida.
-Part of Dimaro, this was founded in 1965 on the way that links Dimaro to Madonna di Campiglio, and it quickly grew to become one of the most popular tourist destinations in the area in the summer and, even more so, in the winter.
+The most important ski station is Folgarida.
+Part of Dimaro, this was founded in 1965 on the way that links Dimaro to Madonna di Campiglio, and it quickly grew to become one of the most popular tourist destinations in the area in both the summer and winter months.

-The web of slopes of the Folgarida – Marilleva area are connected through a series of gondolas and cable cars, so that people who go skiing in Val di Sole can easily reach the many slopes and have a change of scenery throughout the day.
+The web of slopes of the Folgarida – Marilleva area are connected through a series of gondolas and cable cars, which means you can easily reach each and every slope easily and have a change of scenery throughout the day.

-In any case, if you aren’t confident enough on the skis or want to improve your technique, you can take ski or snowboard lessons in one of the 4 schools located at the station.
-There even are 3 kinder-gardens, which are perfect for families with small children, who can have a great time learning how to ski.
+If you aren’t confident enough on the skis or want to improve your technique, you can take ski or snowboard lessons in one of the 4 schools at the station.
+There even are 3 kinder-gardens, perfect for families with small children who have a great time learning how to ski.

-Scattered throughout the slopes there are several mountain huts, locally known as “rifugi” where you can have a break during the day, to enjoy a hot drink, a earthy, freshly prepared meal and to take in the incredible views of the mountains surrounding Val di Sole.
+Scattered along the slopes there are several mountain huts, locally known as “rifugi,” where you can have a break during the day, enjoy a hot drink, an earthy meal and take in the incredible views of the mountains.

 How to reach the slopes

-If you prefer using public transportation, you can rely on the free ski-bus that connects the various villages of Val di Sole with the ski stations.
-The first ride is usually in the early morning (between 8:15 and 9:00 am, depending on the village) and the last ride back is after the last arrival of the cable car, around 4:45 pm).
+BY BUS – If you prefer using public transportation, you can rely on the free ski-bus that connects the various villageswith the ski stations.
+The first ride is between 8:15 and 9:00 am, depending on the village, and the last ride back is after the last arrival of the cable car, around 4:45 pm.

-Another option to reach the ski slopes of Val di Sole is catching the Dolomiti Express train, which connects Trento (Trentino’s main city) to Daolasa and Mezzana ski stations, where passengers have a changing and deposit room where they can lock their stuff before getting on the slopes.
+BY TRAIN – Another option to reach the slopes is the Dolomiti Express train, which connects Trento (Trentino’s main city) to Daolasa and Mezzana ski stations, where passengers have a changing and locker room at disposal.

 Where to rent ski equipment

 You can rent ski equipment (boots, skis, rackets and helmet) in various places in Val di Sole.
-There’s at least 3 different places that rent equipment at the Folgarida Marilleva cable car station.
-It costs €25 per day to rent the full equipment.
+There are 3 different places that rent equipment at the Folgarida Marilleva cable car station.
+Expect to pay around €25 per day for the full equipment.

 Good to know